 Where can I find my tire size?

-- The tire sidewall is pictured above and the inside frame of the driver side door is below.
+- Inside frame of the driver side door

 What does my tire size mean?